Going against FDA warnings, Arkansas physician gives anti-parasite drug to jail inmates with COVID-19

 CBS News has reached out to the Washington County Sheriff's Office and Karas Health Care for comment.

-Madison said that when she spoke to Karas, he confirmed he had been prescribing the medicine to detainees at the jail, and that he and his family members were also taking it.
+Madison said that when she spoke to Karas, he confirmed he had been prescribing the medicine to detainees at the jail as well as members of his own family.
 She said he cited the National Institutes of Health, which said in February that laboratory research suggests ivermectin may inhibit viruses in test-tubes.
 However, the NIH also said no clinical trials have reported a benefit for human patients with those viruses.
 The NIH says there is "insufficient evidence" to make a recommendation on ivermectin and that it is not approved to treat any viral infection.

 "It's very disturbing to me that that's the level of care we're providing to folks down at the jail," Madison said at Tuesday's meeting.

+Karas said jail detainees are "not forced" to take ivermectin and that many refuse several medications, including this one.

+The Arkansas Department of Corrections, he said, has called him and told him not to use ivermectin on their inmates.
+If the Washington County sheriff asks him not to use it on county inmates, Karas said, he will stop, but said "he's told me he's not going to do that."

-The jail representatives at the meeting said that the only oversight of the doctor's practices was the state medical board, which issued his license.
+The jail representatives at Tuesday's meeting said that the only oversight of the doctor's practices was the state medical board, which issued his license.

 "He's state licensed, board approved," one of the officials said.